-We used 2018 MFC pollock allocation percentages, Vessel/Fleet Assignments, Mothership MSSIP Transfer Request forms (of which there were none), salmon bycatch data from the RHC Manager, and 2015-2017 credit data from previous audits of the MSSIP Agreement to assess compliance with MSSIP Agreement rules.
+We used 2020 MFC pollock allocation percentages, Vessel/Fleet Assignments, salmon bycatch data from the RHC Manager, and 2017-2019 credit data from previous audits of the MSSIP Agreement to assess compliance with MSSIP Agreement rules.
+There were no Mothership MSSIP Transfer Request forms used in 2020.